Council Chairman Portfolio Reports

 I updated the MD105 Health & Safety policy document.

-International Convention Committee Report to Convention 2023
+International Convention Committee Report to Convention 2024

-Convention Chair - PCC Lion Philip Goodier
+International Convention Chair - PCC Lion Philip Goodier

-The 2023 International Convention, the 105th, is scheduled to run from July 7 - 11, 2023 – Boston, USA
+The 2024 International Convention, the 106th, is scheduled to run from June 21-25, 2024 – Melbourne, Australia.

-The Seaport District has grown up over the past 5 years and is a mix of modern and historic.
 There are many eating establishments, to suit all tastes and pockets, within a few minutes' walk of the hotel.

-We visited the BCEC, where all events will be held, and were given a comprehensive tour of all areas by Staff at the Centre.
+We visited the MCEC, where all events will be held, and were given a comprehensive tour of all areas by Staff at the Centre.
 The halls to be used for plenary sessions are on the level, so, repeater screens will be placed throughout so that registrants can clearly see what is taking place.
 There will be no arena style seating.

 Convention Registration